Common name: Water Cabbage, Water Lettuce, Nile Cabbage, Shellflower, Floating Aroid, Tropical Duckweed

 If kept in aquarium, it should be either open-topped or have good ventilation with lower water level to offer living space for plants, otherwise the leaves of Pistia stratiotes will become dried and damaged.

-Water: Keep the water current at slow rate during introduction, but once established, you can turn your filter to its maximum speed.
+Water: Keep the water current at slow rate during introduction, but once established, the filter can be turned to its maximum speed.
 Outdoors, it will easily grown on still water in full sun to part shade.

 This plant prefers slightly acidic waters (6.5-7.2) and moderate hardness (5-20 KH).